Why Space?

 See Brealey, Myers, and Allen (2020), Pike, Neale, Akbar, and Linsley (2018), Watson and Head (2016), Williams (1938), Fama and French (1996, 2004, 2015), Gordon (1959), Gordon and Gordon (1997), Gordon and Shapiro (1956), Markowitz, (1952), Modigliani and Miller (1958), Ross (1976), Roll and Ross (1980), Sharpe (1964), Lintner (1965), Merton, (1973), Black and Scholes (1973), Nobel Prize (1997), Koller et al. (2015, 2011), Choudhry (2012, 2018), Damodaran (2012, 2017), Yescombe (2014), Rosenbaum and Pearl (2013), Isaac and O’Leary (2013) and others.
 See Papazian (2023, 2022) for a detailed discussion of the above, and the absence of space and space impact.

 Indeed, our financial value framework has considerable responsibility to bear for the multitude of environmental, ecological, and social crises we face today.
 Planet and humanity have never been equal stakeholders in our equations and models.
-Indeed, our equations to date have focused on the time and risk value of future expected cash flows, never their multi-layered and multidimension impact on space.
+Indeed, our equations to date have focused on the time and risk value of future expected cash flows, never their multi-layered and multidimensional impact on space.

 Thus, by introducing Space into finance, as an analytical dimension and our physical context, by incorporating space parameters into the logic of the value of money, by integrating the space impact of cash flows into the value of cash flows, we may be able to change trajectory, transform human productivity, and secure its sustainability and continuous expansion across time and space.